 Introduced for the 2008 model year, the Yukon Hybrid comes in two- or four-wheel drive; little has changed this year, but you can compare the 2009 model with the 2008 one here.
 This review focuses on elements specific to the hybrid.
 For details on the Yukon lineup overall, check out our coverage of it here.
 The extended-length Yukon XL, which doesn't come as a hybrid, is covered separately.

 Of course, that's not to say its hybrid workings are invisible.
 The brake pedal still feels stiffer than a normal car's, and if you need to accelerate quickly from a stop — say, a left turn with oncoming traffic — there can be a moment's delay as the drivetrain first tries electric power, then kicks in with the engine.
-That's to be expected in a hybrid, and the lag isn't excessive; Chrysler's now-retired Aspen Hybrid lagged so much I found myself devising ways to keep the engine from shutting off.
+That's to be expected in a hybrid system, and the lag isn't excessive; Chrysler's now-retired Aspen Hybrid lagged so much I found myself devising ways to keep the engine from shutting off.

 Beyond that, the Yukon Hybrid operates much like a regular Yukon, and that's a good thing.
 Its 18-inch wheels create little road noise, and wind noise is also low.
-Ride quality, a strong suit for GM's full-size SUVs, is equally impressive.
+Ride quality, a strong suit for GMC's full-size SUVs, is equally impressive.
 Bumpy roads rarely intrude on cabin comfort, though they can create a moment or two of vague steering response.
 On the highway, the wheel has a more secure, well-weighted feel.
 Naturally, the Yukon Hybrid is no athlete: Take a turn aggressively, and there's plenty of body roll.

 Maximum towing capacity is 6,200 pounds — that's big-league capability and impressive for a hybrid.
 The non-hybrid Yukon tows up to 8,500 pounds.

-Browse the photos to see the Yukon Hybrid's unique displays; suffice to say they give you an idea of where the power is going — among the electric motors, engine and battery — and how efficiently you're driving.
+Browse the photos to see the GMC Yukon Hybrid's unique displays; suffice to say they give you an idea of where the power is going — among the electric motors, engine and battery — and how efficiently you're driving.
 Beyond that, the Yukon Hybrid looks like its non-hybrid siblings.
 Cabin materials are well-fitted and generally attractive, and the navigation system that comes standard with the Yukon Hybrid is immediately intuitive.
 It's a $2,500 option on non-hybrid Yukons.

 Leather seats are standard, and the front two rows offer enough room for adults to stretch out.
 The third row is too cramped for anyone but kids; if you need an adult-friendly third row, the Ford Expedition's is more generous.